Leviticus 3

 - Deuteronomy 12:6-7there ye shall eat before the LORD your God, and ye shall rejoice in all that ye put your hand unto.The joy of the peace-offering meal - eating before the LORD and rejoicing in His presence.

-- 2 Corinthians 8:12if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not.The principle behind the identical instructions - the gift is measured by what one has, not by its size.
+- 2 Corinthians 8:12if there be first a willing mind, it is accepted according to that a man hath, and not according to that he hath not.The principle behind the identical instructions - the gift is measured by what one has.

 All the Fat Is the LORD's